microsoft/ClearScript/ReadMe.md

 # Description
-ClearScript is a library that makes it easy to add scripting to your .NET applications on Windows.
+ClearScript is a library that makes it easy to add scripting to your .NET applications.
 It currently supports JavaScript (via [V8](https://developers.google.com/v8/) and [JScript](https://docs.microsoft.com/en-us/previous-versions//hbxc2t98(v=vs.85))) and [VBScript](https://docs.microsoft.com/en-us/previous-versions//t0aew7h6(v=vs.85)).

 # Features
 * Simple usage; create a script engine, add your objects and/or types, run scripts